wavemaker/docs/learn/app-development/app-security/session-persistence.md

 3. Provide all the required details, such as Database name, Port, Host, Username, and Password.
 4. Click **Save**.

-The required driver and files get imported into the project, and the application can connect to MongoDB.
+The required driver and the configuration files gets automatically imported into the project, and the application can connect to MongoDB.

 ![mongodb security configuration](/learn/assets/session-persistence/mongodb-security-window.png)